Zamuhrishka/FWProjectTemplate/README.md

 # Firmware Project Template

 This set of utils, folders, config files which can be used as template for each new firmware project.
-This template based on [Ceedling Test Framework](https://github.com/ThrowTheSwitch/Ceedling).
+This template based on [Ceedling Build System](https://github.com/ThrowTheSwitch/Ceedling).
 This build system used for build as firmware and tests.

 ## Table of Contents